wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Maharaj:**&ensp;It is all a matter of focus.
 Your mind is focussed on the world; mine is focussed on reality.
 It is like the moon in daylight — when the sun shines, the moon is hardly visible.
 Or watch how you take your food.
 As long as it is in your mouth, you are conscious of it; once swallowed, it does not concern you any longer.
 It would be troublesome to have it constantly in mind until it is eliminated.
 The mind should normally be in abeyance — incessant activity is a morbid state.
 The universe works by itself — that I know.
 What else do I need to know?

-**Q:**&ensp;So a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> knows what he is doing only when he turns his mind to it; otherwise he just acts, without beïng concerned.
+**Q:**&ensp;So a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> knows what he is doïng only when he turns his mind to it; otherwise he just acts, without beïng concerned.

 **M:**&ensp;The average man is not conscious of his body as such.
 He is conscious of his sensations, feelings and thoughts.
-Even these, once detachment sets in, move away from the centre of consciousness and happen spontaneously and effortlessly.
+Even these, once detachment sets in, move away from the centre of consciousness and happen spontaneöusly and effortlessly.

 **Q:**&ensp;What then is in the centre of consciousness?